Ambuja Cements

-Ambuja Cements Limited, formerly known as Gujarat Ambuja Cement Limited, is a major Indian cement producing company.
-The Group markets cement and clinker for both domestic and export markets.
+Ambuja Cements Limited, formerly known as Gujarat Ambuja Cement Limited (GACL), is an Indian cement producing company, which markets cement and clinker for both domestic and export markets.

-Partnership
+History

 The company had entered into a strategic partnership with Holcim, the second-largest cement manufacturer in the world from 2006.
-Holcim had, in January, bought a 14.8 percent promoters' stake in the GACL for INR 21.4 billion.
+Holcim had, in January, bought a 14.8 percent promoters' stake in the GACL for ₹2,140 crore.

 From 2010 to 2022, Holcim held a 61.62% controlling stake in Ambuja Cements.
 On 14 April 2022, Holcim announced that it would exit from the Indian market after 17 years of operations as part of a strategy to focus on core markets, and listed its stakes in Ambuja Cements and ACC for sale.
-On May 15, 2022, Adani Group acquired Holcim's stake in Ambuja Cements and ACC for US$10.5 billion.
+On 15 May 2022, Adani Group acquired Holcim's stake in Ambuja Cements and ACC for US$10.5 billion.

+In August 2023, Ambuja Cement acquired Sanghi Industries at an enterprise value of ₹5,000 crore.
+In June 2024, Ambuja Cements acquired Hyderabad-based Penna Cement Industries at an enterprise value of ₹10,422 crore.

+In October 2024, Ambuja Cement acquired CK Birla Group's Orient Cement at an approximate value of ₹8,100 crore.